Sabelz/Gaussian_Processes_Inducing_Points/README.md

 :purple_circle: [datasets](./datasets) - All different datasets

 # Requirements <a name="requirements"/>
-Project was developed on Google Colab, installing gpytorch was required.
+Project was developed in Google Colab, installing gpytorch was required.
 Other packages already included<br />
 !pip install gpytorch